 JACKI LYDEN, HOST:

-But, first, we're focusing on a new television series that's taking a hard look at the road back from long term unemployment.
-"Get To Work" premiers tonight on the Sundance channel and it follows the national job training program, STRIVE, in San Diego and its clients aren't just victims of the economic downturn.
-They've got personal stories of addiction, incarceration and abuse that have kept them out of the workforce and at the margins of society and it's an experience that Rob Smith knows well.
-He's STRIVE's lead trainer and he was once in the same position.
+But first, we're focusing on a new television series that's taking a hard look at the road back from long-term unemployment.
+"Get To Work" premieres tonight on the Sundance channel, and it follows the national job training program STRIVE, in San Diego.
+And its clients aren't just victims of the economic downturn.
+They've got personal stories of addiction, incarceration and abuse that have kept them out of the workforce, and at the margins of society.
+And it's an experience that Rob Smith knows well.
+He's STRIVE's lead trainer, and he was once in the same position.

-I hope to teach them a lot of the same lessons that I had to learn about - why can't I get a job?
+SMITH: I hope to teach them a lot of the same lessons that I had to learn, about why can't I get a job?
 Why can't I keep a job?

 LYDEN: And STRIVE's head trainer, Rob Smith, joins us now in our Washington studios.
 Rob Smith, thank you very much for coming in.

 LYDEN: STRIVE is around the country, some 20 sites.
 But we are focusing here on the San Diego program.
 Tell me about the people who walk through the doors.

 SMITH: You know, the people that come through our doors come from a variety of walks of life.
 I mean, yes.
 They are coming out of - some of them are coming out of prison; drug addiction.
 Most of them, you know, have multiple barriers to employment, and our job is to help them overcome those barriers and get their lives back on track.

 LYDEN: Are they mandated to walk through that door?
 Is this sort of like a condition of parole, or is this voluntary?